Swietenia: Overview

 The genus was introduced into several Asian countries as a replacement source of mahogany timber around the time it was restricted in its native locations in the late 1990s.
-Trade in Asian grown plantation mahogany is not restricted.
 Fiji and India are the largest exporters of plantation mahogany and wild mahogany remains commercially unavailable to this day.

 It is usually taken to consist of three species, geographically separated.
 They are medium-sized to large trees growing to 20–45 m tall, and up to 2 m trunk diameter.
-The leaves are 10–30 cm long, pinnate, with 3-6 pairs of leaflets, the terminal leaflet absent; each leaflet is 5–15 cm long.
+The leaves are 10–30 cm long, pinnate, with 3–6 pairs of leaflets, the terminal leaflet absent; each leaflet is 5–15 cm long.
 The leaves are deciduous to semi-evergreen, falling shortly before the new foliage grows.
 The flowers are produced in loose inflorescences, each flower small, with five white to greenish-yellowish petals.
 The fruit is a pear-shaped five-valved capsule 8–20 cm long, containing numerous winged seeds about 5–9 cm long.

-The three species are poorly defined biologically, in part because they hybridize freely when grown in proximity.